digideskio/support-tools/mdb-wt/tour.md

   overflow page is stored, and the data is stored outside the leaf node in the overflow page.

-**TBD** Is the 24KB disk page size a parameter that can be tweaked?

-**TBD** What is the threshhold for using an overflow record?
-Appears to be 3KB in these examples.
-Tweakable?
+**TBD** Mention the parameters (leaf page size, split pct, overflow record threshold, etc.) that result in the observed page sizes.

 ### <a name="1.8"></a> 1.8 Large collections